 Always thinking, constantly curious, never shies away from a boat upgrade or a long hike uphill.

-Ilker manages large software engineering teams in the fintech space and is privileged to work with people who are much smarter than he is.
+Ilker leads software engineering teams and is privileged to work with people who are much smarter than he is.
 In his previous roles, he worked on building and operating parts of cloud and Internet infrastructures.

 Being a geek at heart, and a former CCIE (Cisco Certified Internetwork Expert, which was the highest level of professional networking certification back in the day), he had run large scale Internet systems that served several hundred thousand users.
 While that was more than 2 decades ago now, he still gets super excited and eager to recreate similar systems on a 43ft boat!
 Thankfully, Admiral comes into the picture, making Renaissance ever grateful to her balancing act...